-www.myasthenia.org 800.541.5454

-The MGFA mission is to facilitate the timely diagnosis and optimal care of individuals affected by myasthenia gravis and closely related disorders and to improve their lives through programs of patient services, public information, medical research, professional education, advocacy and patient care.
+www.myasthenia.org 800.541.5454 The MGFA mission is to facilitate the timely diagnosis and optimal care of individuals affected by myasthenia gravis and closely related disorders and to improve their lives through programs of patient services, public information, medical research, professional education, advocacy and patient care.

 This publication is intended to provide the reader with general information to be used solely for educational purposes.
 As such, it does not address individual patient needs, and should not be used as a basis for decision making concerning diagnosis, care, or treatment of any condition.
 Instead, such decisions should be based upon the advice of a physician or health care professional who is directly familiar with the patient.
-The information contained in this publication reflects the views of the authors, but not necessarily those of the Myasthenia Gravis Foundation of American (MGFA).
+The information contained in this publication reflects the views of the authors, but not necessarily those of the Myasthenia Gravis Foundation of America (MGFA).
 Any reference to a particular product, source, or use does not constitute an endorsement.

-MGFA, its agents, employees, directors, volunteers, its Medical/Scientific Advisory Board, and its Nurses Advisory Board or their members make no warranty concerning the information contained in this publication.
-They specifically disclaim any warranty of merchantability, fitness for any particular purpose, or reliability regarding the information or liability resulting from the use of such information. © 2010 by Myasthenia Gravis Foundation of America, Inc.
+MGFA, its agents, employees, Directors, Chapters, its Medical/Scientific Advisory Board, and its Nurses Advisory Board or their members make no warranty concerning the information contained in this publication.
+They specifically disclaim any warranty of merchantability, fitness for any particular purpose, or reliability regarding the information contained herein, and assume no responsibility for any damage or liability resulting from the use of such information.

+© 2010 by Myasthenia Gravis Foundation of America, Inc.